sictweb/bti425-2020/graded-work/assign1.md

 #### Consistent layout

 We must have a consistent and functional visual layout.
 Therefore, the first task is to create a layout, or a structure.
-You can use the guidance in the [React web services intro](https://github.com/sictweb/bti425/tree/master/Week_04) code example (in the repo).
+You can use the guidance in the code example found in the repo.

+> To be posted.

 Customize the "template" so that your name appears in the header area of the viewport.
 Make sure that there is a navigation scheme.

 <br>